 1. Be prepared to compromise and come to an agreement; not win.

 It goes without saying that bad feelings often accompany divorcing couples.
 There can be a sense of wanting to get even, to win, or to be repaid for the sadness you’ve experienced as a result of the marriage.
 Many divorcing individuals want to find a sense of fairness that they feel doesn’t exist at present.

-When negotiating a divorce–seeking to “win” the settlement, be compensated for suffering, or to return to a state of fairness is not likely to happen.
+When seeking to “win” in a divorce negotiation, compensation for suffering or returning to what feels like a state of fairness is not likely to happen.
 This is especially true when children are involved.

 When you approach divorce mediation, you need to be prepared to come to a compromise in order to sign an agreement.
 You’re going to have to give and take.
-You’re going to have to be willing to give up some wishes that you might feel you deserve, to receive the majority of the items that are most important to you.
+You’re going to have to be willing to give up some wishes that you might feel you deserve, in order to receive the majority of the items that are most important to you.

 2. Set aside your personal emotions; prepare to work rationally.

 There are certainly a lot of emotions swirling around a divorce.
 One can go through the stages of grief for as long as a couple of years.
 These stages of grief don’t just happen in a successive order.
 You can cycle in and out of them randomly.
-Sadness, anger, and remorse over the loss of your marriage are beforehand and understandable feelings to have during this crucial period in your life.
+Sadness, anger, and remorse over the loss of your marriage are understandable feelings to have during this crucial period in your life.
 They help you heal and recover from the loss.

 Passionate Interaction in Mediations Pushes Couples into Litigation